laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 RPT is a theory of the perceptual areas of the brain (e.g. visual) and seeks to explain what makes a state conscious and what makes a state unconscious.
 Through analysis and testing of this theory it's claimed that in order for a stimulus to be visually conscious, for example, a particular visual process needs to happen.
 A stimulus can cause activity in the visual areas, however it doesn't necessarily become visually conscious.
 Rather, the stimulus needs to be strong enough in order to trigger the necessary means for consciousness: recurrent processing resulting in unified representations of information.

 The authors make the distinction between two different types of recurrent processing, namely implementational and algorithmic.
-Implementational reccurent processing is the type of processing utilized by our brains.
+Implementational recurrent processing is the type of processing utilized by our brains.
 Signals that are sent to individual neurons are affected by earlier neuronal outputs due to feedback loops.
 In this case, one individual neuron can have a input signal that depends on its earlier output signal.

-This type of processing can be mimiced with a suitable feedforward network in which multiple layers in different regions of the network share weights.
+This type of processing can be mimicked with a suitable feedforward network in which multiple layers in different regions of the network share weights.
 In this case, the signal output of one layer of the network can affect multiple layers after it due to the sharing of weights (or, in a sense, signal information).
 These layers will then have a signal input which, in a way, depends on its earlier output signal (since it shared information with the earlier layer sharing its weights).
-The authors take the position that algorithmic recurrence (rather than the stronger condition of implementation recurrence) is enough for consiousnes, bringing us to the first indicator property for RPT:
+The authors take the position that algorithmic recurrence (rather than the stronger condition of implementation recurrence) is enough for consciousnes, bringing us to the first indicator property for RPT:

 ### RPT-1: Input modules using at least algorithmic recurrence